youngker/apparmor-wiki/AppArmorDelegation.md

 Object delegation and rule delegation are often combined to provide for inheritance of delegated objects.

-### Temporary or Permanent
-* Temporary/Dynamic - temporary delegation only last the life time the task the delegation was made to.
-Object based delegation is always temporary, where rule based delegation may be temporary or permanent.
-* Permanent - permanent delegation is always rule based and is a way of extending a profile permanently.
-It requires a trusted user space helper to update the policy rules.
-Permanent delegation is the only form of delegation that is not strictly task based.

 ## Policy directed or Application directed
 * Policy directed - the delegation is specified by rules in policy
 * Application directed - the application takes action to delegate some authority.
 The ability to do this is it self mediated by policy.

-??? dynamic includes

 ## Inheritance